yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 1. [Click to create a Grounding with Bing Search Resource](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/Microsoft.BingGroundingSearch){:target="_blank"}.

     !!!
 Note
-        You may need to sign in to your Azure account.
+        You may need to sign in to your Azure account and or clear the welcome screen to access the Azure portal.

 1. Select **Create**.
 1. Select the **rg-agent-workshop** resource group from the drop-down list.